-Eligibility Criteria For Getting Maltese Citizenship
+Criteria for Eligibility for Getting Maltese Citizenship

-The applicant should meet three main financial requirements which are:
+All candidates on the programme are required to meet three main financial requirements which are:

 All documentation under the Malta economic citizenship programme must either be in English or supplemented by a verified translation.
 Documents required by Identity Malta that are in languages such as Russian, Arabic, or Chinese must be submitted along with an accurate English interpretation and contain details about the licensed translator who was responsible for the language translation.